Poetry Coalition Announces Theme for March 2018 Social Impact Programming

 About the Poetry Coalition

-Launched in 2015, the Poetry Coalition is an alliance of America’s leading nonprofit literacy organizations dedicated to the perseverance and celebration of poetry in our everyday lives.
+Launched in 2016, the Poetry Coalition is an alliance of America’s leading nonprofit literary organizations dedicated to the celebration of poetry in our everyday lives.
 The Academy of American Poets is the administrative and fiscal lead for the coalition.

 About the Academy of American Poets